 Slow Cooker Guinness Beef Stew

-Beef Stew is the ultimate comfort food.
+Is there anything more comforting than Beef Stew?
+To me it’s the ultimate comfort food.
 Tender beef chuck roast cooked low and slow in beef broth and Guinness.
 The chuck roast comes out super tender and melts in your mouth.
 It’s warm, comforting and hearty.

 To add extra flavor I sear the meat before adding it to the slow cooker.
 I like to do this in two batches to ensure the pan does not get overcrowded.
 Browning the meat gives it a nice caramelization and helps to keep the juices inside the meat.

 I also add in onions, carrots, celery, garlic and potatoes.
 Everything gets added to the slow cooker and cooked on low for 8 hours.
 You can set it before you go to work and come home to a delicious home cooked meal!

 Serve this Slow Cooker Guinness Beef Stew over mashed potatoes or rice with a sprinkle of parsley for garnish.
 I also recommend having some crusting bread for dipping in the delicious broth!